sourcegraph/about/handbook/engineering/distribution/goals.md

 These are ideas for future goals that the team might work on.
 Just because something is on this list, does not mean it will be worked on next.

+### [Provide an alternative docker registry]

+DockerHub announced that they will be rate-limiting image pulls for anonymous and free clients.
+While we don't anticipate this affecting our customers, we want to have some solution in place in the case some of them are affected.

+- **Owner**:
+- **Status**: Not started.
+TBD
+- **Outcomes**:
+  - We have a mirrored docker repository containing all our old+new builds
+  - Have documentation on how to change the repository that can be used by CE to assist customers
+- **Milestones**:
+  -

 ### [Deprecate single-docker for production usage]

 In [RFC 263](https://docs.google.com/document/d/1GPypas4ZUZIw346EcNDM1up2OOQFyPpEzA3-0glPEMY/edit#) we discussed and agreed to deprecate single-docker for production usage.
 The RFC has been approved and we have to take the next steps in removing this deployment type.